-Located in East Lothian and overlooking the Firth of Forth, Muirfield has hosted the British Open sixteen times as of 2015, and British golfer Nick Faldo won two of his three Opens there.
+Located in East Lothian and overlooking the Firth of Forth, Muirfield has hosted the British Open sixteen times as of 2015, and English golfer Nick Faldo won two of his three Opens there.

 Muirfield has an unusual links golf layout in that it has two loops of nine holes as opposed to holes running in relatively straight lines up and down the coast.
 This makes for tricky conditions as the wind direction mostly varies from hole to hole (assuming the wind blows in the same direction throughout your round).

 Located in Angus on the east coast, Carnoustie is considered by many tournament golfers to be the most difficult of all courses on the British Open rota.
 It hasn’t hosted many Opens in recent times – just three from 1975 to 2015 – and was extensively revised before the 1999 tournament.